 There’s an old saying that an ounce of prevention is worth a pound of cure.
 How does this apply to mosquito eradication?

-Simply put, stopping larvae in the first place is better than killing them once they’re in place.
-There are a couple of reasons for this.
+Simply put, stopping mosquitoes laying in the first place is better than killing them once they’re in place.
+LEts have a look at how to prevent larvae.